 “As we are already seeing, including with the news that HMV has gone into administration, continuing growth could be put at risk if a hard Brexit further harms consumer confidence or Government fails to ensure that all platforms using music pay fairly for it,” said Taylor.
 “If these risks are avoided, British music remains poised for further growth.”

-It remains the case that these profits aren’t being shared by its songwriters and creators, Currently, Spotify pays just somewhere between £0.0046 and 0.0064 per stream to the holder of music rights.
+It remains the case that these profits aren’t being shared by its songwriters and creators, Currently, according to some sources Spotify pays just somewhere between £0.0046 and 0.0064 per stream to the holder of music rights(and this figure can often be lower depending on licensing agreements).
 And the “holder” can be split among the record label, producers, artists, and songwriters.
 By doing deals with Spotify and under writing the platform in its early years the major labels have received an oversized return on their investment, an influence on the visibility of its artists on the platform and in the process skewed the royalty rates for the majority of artists, ultimately eating into Spotify’s profits.
 In recent years Taylor Swift removed her music in protest at these rates as did Radiohead, both later coming to arrangements with Spotify, but other acts aren’t so lucky to have such name recognition, label backing and leverage with the company.
 Spotify has faced numerous legal challenges to its mechanical, and copyrights payouts, losing a case led by David Lowery reaching a settlement worth more than $112.55 million, including an immediate cash payment of $43.55 million to class members and a commitment to pay ongoing royalties.

 In 2015 Geoff Barrow (Beak>, Portishead) tweeted claiming that despite his music being streamed approximately 34,000,000 times, he’s only made £1,700 after tax.